dod-250/dod-hyprland-dotfiles/README.md

 This theme was inspired by this artwork of my favorite band, and my love for catppuccin macchiato.

 I made these dotfiles in two sections : desktop and laptop.
-Use the one that fit your usage.
+Use the one that fits your usage.

 I use the following :